Unbased rational homotopy theory: a Lie algebra approach: Introduction

 In Section \ref{sec_rat_homo} this equivalence of homotopy categories is then applied, in a similar manner to Lazarev and Markl \cite{laz_markl}, in the construction of a disconnected rational homotopy theory from the perspective of pseudo-compact curved Lie algebras.
 This viewpoint results in a couple of corollaries.
 The first corollary shows that the Maurer-Cartan simplicial set functor commutes with coproducts when restricted to the correct subcategories of curved Lie algebras and simplicial sets; this result is an analogue of one proven in \cite{laz_markl}, but the proof herein is much more simple due to the material developed.
 The second corollary constructs Lie models for mapping spaces between two simplicial sets each composed of finitely many connected components where each component is rational, nilpotent, and of finite type.
 More precisely, it constructs the mapping space as the Maurer-Cartan simplicial set of a certain curved Lie algebra.
+This approach to calculating the mapping space is building upon previous results that used rational homotopy theory \cite{BPS,BES,haefliger} and using Lie models \cite{berglund,BFM,BFM2}.
+The approach via the Maurer-Cartan simplicial set contained herein, however, lends itself to much more calculations than the previous results and is much like work of Lazarev \cite{andrey_MC}.
+In fact, under suitable conditions, one can combine the results \cite[Theorem 8.1]{andrey_MC} and Corollary \ref{cor_mapping_space} to construct a model for the mapping space as a disjoint union of Maurer-Cartan simplicial sets.